U.S. basis of taxation

 Under U.S. domestic tax law, a non-resident — whether an individual or corporation — is subject to U.S. federal tax if they have income that is “effectively connected with the conduct of a trade or business within the United States”.
 This is an ongoing test, which means that if you carry on a trade or business in the U.S. at any time in the year, you will be subject to U.S. tax for that particular taxation year.
 This is similar to the Canadian domestic law that taxes non-residents of Canada on any income they earn from carrying on a business in Canada.

 If you operate a business in Canada and have dealings with U.S. customers, you may be considered to be carrying on business in the U.S. Whether or not this is the case will depend on the facts of your involvement with U.S. customers.
-The level of activity required for “trade or business” status in the U.S. is relatively low.
-The following situations could mean that you are subject to U.S. tax:- If you make sales into the U.S. market, you may have a U.S. trade or business.
-If, however, you are merely accepting unsolicited purchase orders from U.S. customers, you probably will not be considered to be carrying on business in the U.S. If you ship goods to the U.S. and title
+The level of activity required for "trade or business" status in the U.S. is relatively low.
+The following situations could mean that you are subject to U.S. tax:

 - The activities of your employees or agents may cause you to have a U.S. trade or business.
-For example, you may be considered to have a U.S. trade or business if your employees or agents travel regularly to the U.S. to make sales calls or if your employees or agents are doing marketing, demonstrating goods, or soliciting orders in the U.S. However, you will not likely have a trade or business from passive solicitation in the U.S. through mail order catalogues, or casual or infrequent trips to the U.S. by your employees.
+For example, you may be considered to have a U.S. trade or business if your employees or agents travel regularly to the U.S. to make sales calls or if your employees or agents are doing marketing, demonstrating goods, or soliciting orders in the U.S. However, you may not have a trade or business merely from passive solicitation in the U.S. through mail order catalogues, or casual or infrequent trips to the U.S. by your employees.

 - If you (or your employees and/or independent contractors) perform employment or self-employment services in the U.S., you are considered to be carrying on a U.S. trade or business.
 For example, if you go to the U.S. on consulting contracts and work at customer sites, you will be considered to have a U.S. trade or business.
 Note certain exceptions may apply.